JetBrains/teamcity-documentation/topics/typed-parameters.md

 <img src="dk-params-CheckboxParam.png" width="706" alt="Checkbox parameter"/>

-By default, if the editor is checked the parameter value is `true`; otherwise, the parameter has no value.
-Use the **Checked value** and **Unchecked value** to provide your own values.
+By default, the checked editor corresponds to the `true` value; otherwise, the parameter has no value.
+Use the **Checked value** and **Unchecked value** to provide custom values.

 The initial checkbox state depends on the default parameter value.

-> The editor supports only checked and unchecked states, the indeterminate state is not allowed.
-However, if you set the default parameter value to neither "Checked value" nor "Unchecked value", the parameter can report three potential values.
+> The editor supports only checked and unchecked states; the indeterminate state is not allowed.
+However, if the default (initial) parameter value corresponds to neither checked nor unchecked states, the parameter can report three potential values.
 >
 > ```Kotlin
 > object PromptTest : BuildType({